paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   Optoelectronics such as LED, laser diodes, optocouplers: these components can be subjected to a limited number of hours of functioning due to brightness {term}`degradation <Degradation>` of their optical parts.

--   Power Mosfets: these components can be subjected to a limited cumulated time depending on their design and technologies especially for GaN technology; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` provides values of derating in drain to source voltage, gate to source voltage, gate to drain voltage, drain current, power dissipation and maximum junction temperature.
+-   Power Mosfets: these components can be subjected to a limited cumulated time depending on their design and technologies especially for {term}`GaN` technology; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` provides values of derating in drain to source voltage, gate to source voltage, gate to drain voltage, drain current, power dissipation and maximum junction temperature.

 -   Power components submitted to ON / OFF cycles can be affected to specific wear-out effects such as bond lift due to local thermal cycles.